Practising ancestral pottery in the Moroccan Rif

 • Pottery supplies.

-• Extra activities in the afternoon.
+• Extra activities mostly related to clay in the afternoon.

 • Transport between Fez and the village back and forth.

-Dates 2024
+Dates 2025

 This immersive week is organized by our non-profit Association memòri lab, all the funds are reinvested for local projects. memòri lab was created in 2017 whose aim is to commit in favour of the transmission of artisanal gestures and savoir-faire through cultural, social, sustainable actions.